warblo001/Enumerable-methods/README.md

 In this project, i created nine methods:

-- my_each method that behaves like the each Enumerable method in Ruby
+- my_each method that behaves like each Enumerable method in Ruby
 - my_each_with_index that behaves like the each_with_index Enumerable method in Ruby
 - my_select that behaves like the select Enumerable method in Ruby
 - my_all? that behaves like the all?
 Enumerable method in Ruby